 Summer 2021 Fellowship Term

 In June 2021, California Volunteers, in partnership with Bay Area Community Resources, launched the California Climate Action Corps Summer Fellowship, which deployed more than 200 emerging youth leaders to serve as AmeriCorps Fellows with dozens of Host Partners in rural and urban communities throughout the state for a two-month summer of service.
-Fellows focus on a range of climate issues (e.g., energy, water, waste, etc.) and participate in specific climate action (e.g., tree planting) and/or climate education (e.g., energy awareness education) projects.
+Fellows focused on a range of climate issues (e.g., energy, water, waste, etc.) and participated in specific climate action (e.g., tree planting) and/or climate education (e.g., energy awareness education) projects.

 How the California Climate Action Corps Works